This integration is powered by Singer's Google Analytics tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 stitch_google_analyticsin the destination.
 Note: Schema names cannot be changed after you save the integration.

-To help prevent overages, consider setting the integration to replicate less frequently.
-See the Understanding & Reducing Your Row Usage guide for tips on reducing your usage.
+To keep your row usage low, consider setting the integration to replicate less frequently.
+See the Understanding and Reducing Your Row Usage guide for tips on reducing your usage.

-- Next, you’ll be prompted to log into your Google account and to approve Stitch’s access to your Google Analytics data.
+- Next, you’ll be prompted to log into your Google account and approve Stitch’s access to your Google Analytics data.
 Note that we will only ever read your data.

 - Click Allow to continue.

-After your credentials are validated, you’ll be prompted to select the Google Analytics profile you want to connect to Stitch:
+After your credentials are validated, you’ll be prompted to select the Google Analytics profile you want to connect to Stitch.

-Remember: profiles need to have Read & Analyze permissions to be detected by Stitch.
+Remember: Profiles need to have Read & Analyze permissions to be detected by Stitch.
 If you don’t see the profile you want in this list, we recommend that you double-check the permission settings.